hvieira512/subvisual-challenge/README.md

 1. **Download Node.js Installer**

-   Visit the [Node.js official website](https://nodejs.org/) and download the macOS installer (.pkg file).
+   Visit the [Node.js official website](https://nodejs.org/) and download the macOS installer (`.pkg` file).
 Choose the LTS (Long Term Support) version for stability.

 2. **Run the Installer**

-   Open the downloadead '.pkg' file and follow the installation prompts:
+   Open the downloadead `.pkg` file and follow the installation prompts:

    - Click "Continue" through the welcome screens.
    - Accept the license agreement.